vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 25\.
 Like their corresponding semivowels, `r` and `l`, these vowels belong respectively in the general lingual and dental classes; the euphonic influence of `ṛ` and `ṝ` (189) shows this clearly.
-They are so ranked in the Paninean scheme; but the Prātiçākhyas in general strangely class them with the `jihvāmūlīya` sounds, our “gutturals” (39).
+They are so ranked in the Paninean scheme; but the Prātiśākhyas in general strangely class them with the `jihvāmūlīya` sounds, our “gutturals” (39).

 26\.
 The short `ṛ` is found in every variety of word and of position,